-Do you want to change your life to be happier?
+Do you want more satisfaction and happiness in your life?
 Before you make sweeping changes, take a look at the little, everyday parts of your life.
-Big things like career, house, family etc, really do matter, but so do the small things that make up your day.
+Big things like career, house, family etc, really do matter, but so do the small things that make up your everyday life.
 Improving your happiness with something that occurs several times a day is just as important as fixing the big issues.

-One such thing is eating, because it happens many times every day.
+One such thing is eating.
 If you improve how you experience eating, you can get really great “value for effort” in terms of quality of life.

 It should be so easy: In our modern world where availability and selection is better than ever, eating should just be about nutrition and satisfaction.
 But it is not just that.
 Our relationship with food is fraught with guilt, anxiety and worry.
 If you yourself haven’t experienced this, someone close to you has.